juanitogan/godot-firebase-lite/docs/database.md

 ref.enable_listener()
 ```

-You can skip the yield to `enable_listener()` if all you need from it is the signaling (which can be connect beforehand if you like).
-Note: enabling a listener will trigger a `"child_added"` signal for each existing child, followed by a single `"value_changed"` signal.
-If you don't want these initial `"child_added"` signals, connect that signal after `enable_listener()` has finished (by yielding to it or by waiting for the first `"value_changed"` signal).
+Like shown above, you can skip the yield on `enable_listener()` if you don't need to wait for initial signaling to finish.
+Signals can be connected before or after enabling the listener, depending on your needs.
+Note that enabling a listener will trigger a `"child_added"` signal for each existing child, followed by a single `"value_changed"` signal.
+If you don't need these initial `"child_added"` signals, connect the `"child_added"` signal after `enable_listener()` has finished (by yielding it until `"completed"`, or by connecting and waiting for that first `"value_changed"` signal).

 ### Source JavaScript docs